As we all know, today WhatsApp is the instant messaging channel with global domination.

 The Pricing - or why it is important for WhatsApp to prohibit SPAM.

-It is very clear: A lot of product decisions by WhatsApp have been made with the goal to prohibit spam, and that makes perfectly sense.
+It is very clear that many product decisions made by WhatsApp have been thought of with the goal of prohibiting spam.
 WhatsApp is in a dominating position, but there is also a risk for them.
 And the risk is that WhatsApp will loose Users.
 As already said earlier, there are Messengers with bigger growth rates and better feature sets.
 In some regions, there are also players with a relevant size - like WeChat in China for example globally counting over 1 billion Users.

-WhatsApp biggest asset right now is their number of users, and they are used to a private community.
-With allowing Enterprises on the Platform, WhatsApp also faces the risk that users are being spammed, and leave the network.
-Users leaving the platform, means the network will lose value.
-Preventing spam has also influenced the pricing.
-You have to pay for initiating conversations with new customers.
-If they write back, answering is free.
-Initiating a conversation costs your close to as much as a text message costs you (in Germany ~0,07E, in US ~0,01E).
+WhatsApp biggest asset right now is the number of users that are used in a private community.
+With allowing Enterprises on the Platform, WhatsApp faces the risk that users are being spammed, and decide to leave the network.
+Users leaving the platform means the network will also lose value.
+Preventing spam has also influenced the price.
+You have to pay for initiating conversations with new customers but if they write back, answering is then free.
+Initiating a conversation costs close to as much as a text message would cost you (in Germany ~0,07E, in US ~0,01E).

 Greenfield for WhatsApp Numbers.

 Another important restriction of the WhatsApp Enterprise API is concerning the numbers, your employees will be available on.
 Current number-based WhatsApp Accounts can not be transferred to Business Accounts.
 This has quite a huge implication for Enterprises, as well as for consumers.
 For consumers, this introduces another level of protection of their personal data.
 So far data, such as messages and attachments, being transferred via WhatsApp has been processed as specified by the WhatsApp ToS.
 Not your business ToS.
 Your customers will have to engage with new numbers, covered by your ToS.